suehle/APO/Bread/OatBurgerBuns.md

 3. Make 6 buns
 4. Rise another hour

-Preheat oven to 375°F.

-Brush the tops of each bun with egg wash and sprinkle each with a few oats.
+## APO settings
+SV off/350/Steam 100%/Rear for 10 minutes
+Change steam to 0% for 10 minutes or until buns reach 190

+## Regular oven
-Bake for 15 to 20 minutes, until golde
+375°F for 15 to 20 minutes

+## Nutrition info
+With sprouted rolled oats